"Save all your energies and time for breaking the wall your mind has built around you."

 Let your routine be a mirror, not a performance.

-Don’t treat your daily actions like a show you’re putting on to meet some ideal or impress anyone (including yourself).
-Instead, let your routine reflect back to you what’s actually happening within—your state of mind, your level of presence, your real priorities.
+Don’t treat your daily actions like a performance meant to meet some ideal or impress others—or even yourself.
+Instead, let your attention reveal what’s truly happening within: your state of mind, your level of presence, and your real priorities.

 A performance tries to look good.
 A mirror tells the truth.